 - Lower risk of dry orgasm.
 TUIP is less likely than some other BPH treatments to cause the release of semen during ejaculation into the bladder rather than out of the penis (retrograde ejaculation).
-This isn't harmful but can interfere with your ability to father a child.
+Retrograde ejaculation isn't harmful, but it can interfere with the ability to father a child.

 TUIP is generally safe with few if any major complications.
 Possible risks of TUIP can include:

 - Urinary tract infection.
 This type of infection is a possible complication after any prostate procedure.
 An infection is increasingly likely to occur the longer you have a catheter in place.
-You will likely need antibiotics to treat the infection.
+Treatment typically includes antibiotics.

-- Need for retreatment.
-TUIP might be less effective on urinary symptoms than other minimally invasive treatments, or surgery.
-You might need to be treated again with TUNA or another BPH therapy.
+- Need for re-treatment.
+TUIP might be less effective on urinary symptoms than other minimally invasive treatments or surgery.
+You might need to be treated again with another BPH therapy.

 How you prepare

 Several days before surgery, your doctor might recommend that you stop taking medications —such as warfarin (Jantoven) or clopidogrel (Plavix) — that can increase your risk of bleeding.
 You also are likely to be prescribed an antibiotic to prevent a urinary tract infection.

 Arrange transportation because you won't be able to drive yourself home after the procedure that day or generally if you have a catheter in your bladder.

 Recovery after TUIP is generally quick, and most men have few symptoms after surgery.
 Ask your doctor how much recovery time you might need.